Gene Merlino: Personal life

 Merlino married Lois Elizabeth Draper on November 18, 1953.
 Merlino met Draper in the symphonic band at San Francisco State, where she played flute.
-Almost immediately after marrying they moved to the North Hollywood region of Los Angeles, so Gene could foster his singing career, as there was much more studio recording work available in Hollywood and Los Angeles than in San Francisco.
-They had two children, Monica and John (who was the drummer for Star Trek themed rock band Warp 11).
+Almost immediately after marrying they moved to the North Hollywood region of Los Angeles so Gene could foster his singing career, as much more studio recording work was available in Hollywood and Los Angeles than in San Francisco.
+They had two children, Monica, and John (who was the drummer for Star Trek themed rock band Warp 11).
 They lived in various parts of Los Angeles until 1995, when they moved to Camarillo, California.
 Their marriage lasted for 55 years until Lois died on April 3, 2009, at the age of 78.

-Gene Merlino died in his home in Camarillo of natural causes on January 8, 2024, at the age of 95.
+Merlino died in his home in Camarillo of natural causes on January 8, 2024, at the age of 95.
 His remains are interred at Holy Cross Cemetery in Colma, California, near his parents, brothers, and sister-in-law.